force_table_of_contents #

 |---|---|---|

-Combined at full strength, these produce a straight curve perpendicular to the skin — useful as a starting point for procedural styling.
+Combined at full strength, alignment and straightening produce a straight curve perpendicular to the skin — useful as a starting point for procedural styling.

 Smoothing Iterations controls how many relaxation passes the Smooth strength is applied over — more iterations spread the smoothing further along the curve.
 It defaults to the node parameter, but can be overridden per-curve from a parameter, curve attribute, or mesh attribute like the other controls.

-Pin Tip anchors each curve’s tip to its original position while smoothing.
-By default smoothing keeps the root fixed and lets the tip drift as the interior relaxes; with Pin Tip enabled the tip’s drift is distributed back along the curve so both ends stay put.
-This slightly alters segment lengths (which are otherwise preserved exactly).
+Pin Tip anchors each curve’s tip to its original position.
+The shape operations (smoothing, straightening, alignment) all keep the root fixed but let the tip drift; with Pin Tip enabled the combined drift is distributed back along the curve so both ends stay put.
+This slightly alters segment lengths.

 Attribute Sources #